ggcarrots/django-carrots/source/django_models.rst

     >>> p.choice_set.all()
     []

-    # .. for example three.
-We will use the method "create".
-As a result, we get anobject "Choice".
+    # ..
+We will use the method "create" to get an object "Choice".
     >>> p.choice_set.create(choice_text='Not much', votes=0)
     <Choice: Not much>
     >>> p.choice_set.create(choice_text='The sky', votes=0)